 Honos Civicus celebrates and publicly recognizes graduating students who have demonstrated an exceptional commitment to community service and civic engagement during their studies at the Friedman School of Nutrition Science and Policy.
 Honos Civicus provides an opportunity to celebrate and reflect on their community involvement while creating an alumni network of health professionals who share a meaningful, continued commitment to civic life and social impact through their careers.

-The application process for the Class of 2021 Friedman Students will open on January 15, 2021.
-You can read more about Honos Civicus eligibility and requirements below.
+The application process for the Class of 2023 Honos Civicus eligibility and requirements are below: